shreyanmitra/Tabalchi/README.md

 # Tabalchi <img src="https://github.com/user-attachments/assets/0d47f705-74d9-43e4-91b0-a6c8806965ba" width=100/>

-A parser for Indian classical music, specifically tabla.
+A parser for Indian classical music, specifically tabla, that **does not** require any knowledge of MIDI, music sampling, or battery kits.

-To get started, write a .tabla file with the *bol* (composition)
+To get started, write a .tabla file with the *bol* (composition).
+The syntax of a .tabla file is identical to that of a .json file.

 Example: